osrf/gazebo_design/undo/undo.md

 ### Current proposal

-This document proposes option 1, because we imagine it might be more useful to i users.
+This document proposes option 1, because we imagine it might be more useful to users.
 If moving the car was a mistake, so were the side-effects of moving it.

 ![Proposal](https://bytebucket.org/osrf/gazebo_design/raw/undo/undo/proposal.png)